phototix/GH-hacks/README.md

 ### 2023-JUL-05
 - PHP Code to block file uploads not more than 10MB.
+- JavaScript code to return result of Plus and Minus
+- HTML basic usage.

 ### 2023-JUL-04
 - Created this Repo and update this README